 child support non-biological child

-Child Support For Non-Biological Child?
+Child Support For A Non-Biological Child?

-Goldberg JonesChild Support Leave a Comment
+Goldberg JonesChild Support 1 Comment

 Child custody and child support cases tend to be emotional, complicated affairs.
 A lot goes into creating a parenting plan and establishing support payments.
 Any number of factors arise and throw additional wrenches into the works.

 For instance, what if a child isn’t yours?
+Are you on the hook for support for a non-biological child?

 Or what if your wife shows up in the middle of the divorce proceedings, pregnant with someone else’s child?
-Told you things can get very, very messy.
+Told you, things can get very, very messy.

 Paternity is also a complicated endeavor.
 If you’re married, the law presumes any child born to the wife belongs to the husband.
-Even if that’s not the case, you still may have to disprove paternity.
-You may even wind up responsible for child support for a non-biological child.

 Listen to the conversation below: